orxfun/orx-concurrent-option/README.md

 A lock-free concurrent option type which enables to safely initialize and read the data concurrently.

-## ConcurrentOption Methods In Three Groups
+## ConcurrentOption Methods In Four Groups

-### Methods requiring `mut self` or `self`
+### 1. Methods requiring `&mut self` or `self`

-Since these methods guarantee a unique access to the value, these methods are identical to those of the standard `Option`.
+Since these methods guarantee a unique access to the value, they are identical to those of the standard `Option`.

 Some such example methods are: `unwrap`, `take`, `insert`, etc.

-### Methods specialized for concurrent writing
+### 2. Methods specialized for concurrent writing

 These methods require a shared `&self` reference to update the state of the option concurrently.